Skip to content

 Outdoor with 2.4 GHz and 5 GHz frequency band

-The new Access Points will no longer be manageable via the firewall, but only via Sophos Central or directly via the Access Point web interface or the app.
+The new Access Points can no longer be managed through the firewall.
+Management is available only via Sophos Central, directly through the Access Point web interface, or through the app.

-Sophos Central is of course the recommended way here.
-Nevertheless, as with the Switches, there is a subscription, which will be about 10% of the Access Point price.
+Sophos Central is, of course, the recommended path.
+However, as with the Switches, there is a subscription, which will cost about 10% of the Access Point price.

 Roadmap

-The roadmap is a very tricky topic for certain Sophos people (not the technicians) who take it more lightly.
-If you’re in the tech bubble, you’re familiar with this from large companies.
-There’s a keynote, and it’s reported which software features can be expected until the next keynote in the following year.
-It’s openly discussed.
+The roadmap is a very sensitive topic for certain people at Sophos, though not for the technical teams, who tend to be more relaxed about it.
+If you move in the tech bubble, you know the pattern from large companies: there is a keynote, and people talk openly about which software features can be expected by the next keynote in the following year.

-At Sophos, people are a bit more cautious.
-Although there is a roadmap, they don’t want it to be public because the features on it might never come.
-We have seen this many times in the past, and some customers cannot deal with it, and some Sophos employees also have problems with it.
+Sophos is more cautious.
+There is a roadmap, but Sophos does not want it to be public because some of the features listed there may never arrive.
+We have seen this several times in the past.
+Some customers find that difficult to accept, and some Sophos employees struggle with it as well.

-I know that many readers would like some food for thought here to see what is happening at Sophos and with the products they have purchased.
-If nothing happens for a long time and you wait for improvements release after release, but nothing happens, you quickly switch to a competitor at renewal time.
-Currently, Fortinet is doing well and is also well-positioned at Gartner.
+I know many readers would like a little more substance here, to understand what is happening at Sophos and with the products they have purchased.
+If nothing happens for a long time and you wait release after release for improvements that never arrive, switching to a competitor at renewal time quickly becomes tempting.
+Fortinet is currently doing well and is also in a strong position at Gartner.

-Without being allowed to disclose details here, as we have been muzzled and are tired of arguing our point with Sophos, I will leave it at that and summarize the information that is known but perhaps not to everyone, and also say what is not coming.
+Since we are not allowed to disclose details here, and because we have been muzzled and are tired of defending our position to Sophos, I will leave it at that.
+Instead, I will summarize information that is known, though perhaps not to everyone, and also say what is not coming.

 Firewall

-The next major release Version 20 should be released in the next 7 months.
-The Early Access Phase will start towards the end of the year.
+The next major release, Version 20, should arrive within the next seven months.
+The Early Access Phase will start toward the end of the year.

 All that remains is the annoying jumping assistant, which fortunately can be deactivated.

-- The ZTNA Connector will then come directly to the firewall, making the topic interesting for many smaller companies without a hypervisor or KVM.
-Unfortunately, the connector is limited to a stingy 15 GB of traffic per user per month, which again makes it unattractive for many.
+• The ZTNA Connector will then run directly on the firewall, making the topic interesting for many smaller companies without a hypervisor or KVM.
+Unfortunately, the connector is limited to a rather stingy 15 GB of traffic per user per month, which makes it unattractive again for many.

 Switches

 The Sophos Switches have been available since December 2021.
-Unfortunately, there is no news here regarding the integration of MDR or Synchronized Security.
-Many would also like a core switch here, but this is currently not an issue at Sophos.
+Unfortunately, there is no news on MDR or Synchronized Security integration.
+Many would also like to see a core switch, but that is currently not a topic at Sophos.

 Conclusion

-The roadshow was great for us in that we could finally chat informally with people again without delay or poor camera images.
-We were of course already familiar with the product information.
-This is the standard we set for ourselves, as we deal exclusively with Sophos products every day.
+For us, the roadshow was great because we could finally have relaxed conversations with people again without delay or poor camera quality.
+Of course, we already knew the product information.
+That is the standard we set for ourselves, because we work with Sophos products every day.

-Nevertheless, there are mixed feelings.
-On the one hand, Sophos has developed a solid ecosystem that is now being diligently worked on and constantly improved.
-On the other hand, Sophos has angered many customers with long development times without prospects, product discontinuations, and price increases.
+Even so, our feelings are mixed.
+On the one hand, Sophos has developed a solid ecosystem that is now being actively worked on and continuously improved.
+On the other hand, Sophos has annoyed many customers with long development cycles, a lack of visibility, product discontinuations, and price increases.

-Nevertheless, we are confident at this point that, since the legacy products have been or will soon be phased out, future developments will come faster and will no longer take years.
-The platform’s foundation has been laid, and individual products like MDR are already phenomenal.
-Others like Switches, ZTNA, Firewall still need a few updates and will then also be.
+Nevertheless, we are currently confident that, now that legacy products have been or will soon be phased out, future developments will arrive faster and no longer take years.
+The foundation of the platform has been laid, and individual products such as MDR are already phenomenal.
+Others, such as Switches, ZTNA, and Firewall, still need a few updates, but they can get there too.

 Feedback